|Farzad Massoudi, M.D., F.A.C.S.||Sylvain Palmer, M.D., F.A.C.S.|

 Assistant Clinical Professor of Neurological Surgery, Ohio State University

 Dr. Alexander Taghva was raised in Las Vegas, Nevada where he was a national champion tennis player featured in Sports Illustrated’s “Faces in the Crowd.”
 He then attended the University of Southern California, graduating Summa Cum Laude in Biochemistry.
 He completed his medical education at the Johns Hopkins University School of Medicine before returning to Southern California for residency training at USC.
-While at USC, Dr. Taghva was a team doctor with the USC Trojan Football team and held a position of Clinical Instructor of Neurological Surgery at USC.
+While at USC, Dr. Taghva trained in complex techniques of brain and spine surgery, including complex spine surgery as well as minimally-invasive spine surgery.
+In addition, he was a team doctor with the USC Trojan Football team and held a position of Clinical Instructor of Neurological Surgery at USC.

 Dr. Taghva completed a prestigious fellowship in neuromodulation and functional neurosurgery at Ohio State University with Dr. Ali Rezai, a world leader in deep brain stimulation (DBS).
-Dr. Taghva specializes in the treatment of Parkinson’s Disease, essential tremor, dystonia, obsessive-compulsive disorder, Tourette’s syndrome, and others diseases with DBS.
-Dr. Taghva also specializes in the neurosurgical management of body and facial pain using non-destructive, neuromodulation techniques including spinal cord stimulation and motor cortex stimulation, and the surgical treatment of epilepsy.
+During that time, Dr. Taghva, treated conditions including Parkinson's disease, essential tremor, and chronic pain via stimulation of the brain and spinal cord.

 Darin Johnson grew up in California and attended Westmont College, in Santa Barbara where he graduated magna cum laude in 2001.
 While at Westmont he played rugby and worked as team trainer.
 He then attended Loma Linda University where he received his Masters degree as a Physician Assistant.
 He received the Faculty Award for outstanding academic and professional achievement (2004).
 He began working as a surgical PA in Loma Linda for three years until he moved to Orange County and has been working with the practice since 2007.
 Darin now functions as PA for Dr. Jackson as well as research coordinator managing multiple ongoing research trials.
 He enjoys playing golf, biking and spending time with his wife and two kids, Eli and Faith.